MathiasBayon/MBA_crypt/README.md

 - The encrypted / decrypted file will appear in the same folder as the source file
 - A key file is generated.
 It must be present in the same folder as the encrypted file to allow file decrypt
 - Key file is automatically generated during encryption
-- Key file has the same length as source file
+- Key file can have the same length as source file, 512KB or 1024BK sizes are also available
 - Rijndael algorithm is used, provided by crypt gem, it is very slow